open-telemetry/opamp-spec/specification.md

 The Client MUST enforce a size limit when receiving HTTP response bodies, including after decompression, to mitigate possible excessive memory allocation caused by a misconfigured or malicious Server sending an oversized response.
-If the limit is exceeded, the Server MUST respond with `HTTP 413 Content Too Large`.
+If the limit is exceeded, the Client MUST treat the response as failed, MUST NOT process the oversized response body, and SHOULD record the fact that the response was discarded.

 The Server MUST limit the size of HTTP response bodies before sending them, including before compression, to avoid overwhelming the Client.
 If the limit is